SENSORY PROCESSING THERAPY

 How can we help?

-The ultimate goal of our Sensory processing therapy is to ensure that the child responds in a more organized way to sensations, interactions, and movement.
+The ultimate goal of our Sensory Integration therapy is to ensure that the child responds in a more organized way to touch sensations, interactions, and movement.
 Each child is unique in his/her needs and program delivery will differ accordingly upon assessment.
 We will only be able to provide details or recommendations upon meeting your child in person.

 BOOK A CONSULTATION